 Janet M. Martin, Lessons from the Hill: The Legislative Journey of an Education Program On reserve; also available through Amazon.com for less than a nickel!!
-One of the great buys of all time! [a quick read; it gives an overview of Congress and the legislative process, as well as budgetary politics and legislativeexecutive relations; good example of participant observation, a methodological approach often not available to political scientists] Professor Martin worked for a year as an American Political Science Association Congressional Fellow for Senator
+One of the great buys of all time! [a quick read; it gives an overview of Congress and the legislative process just as partisan cohesiveness was beginning, as well as budgetary politics and legislative-executive relations; good example of participant observation, a methodological approach often not available to political scientists] Professor Martin worked for a year as an American Political Science Association Congressional Fellow for Senator Herb Kohl D-WI and Majority Leader George Mitchell D-ME].

-Herb Kohl D-WI and Majority Leader George Mitchell D-ME].
+Janet M. Martin, The Presidency and Women: Promise, Performance and Illusion [gives a very good perspective on how to use primary source material] [on reserve]

-- Janet M. Martin, The Presidency and Women: Promise, Performance and Illusion [gives a very good perspective on how to use primary source material] [on reserve] - James Sundquist, The Decline and Resurgence of Congress (1981) [provides an excellent and detailed history of Presidential-Congressional Relations from 1789-1980s]. [on reserve]
+James Sundquist, The Decline and Resurgence of Congress (1981) [provides an excellent and detailed history of Presidential-Congressional Relations from 1789-1980s]. [on reserve]